thehyve/transmart-core/docs/xtrial.md

 ## Providing Across Trials Mapping Data

 For the across trials data to be loaded, an extra file is needed (henceforth "the across trials file".
 The path to this file must be provided through the `XTRIAL_FILE` parameter.
 This can either be provided through in the command line with the `-d` parameter or it can be included in the `clinical.params` file.

 The across trials file shall be a tab-delimited file with two columns.
 The first row will be ignored.
-The first column ("study prefix column") shall contain prefixes to concepts in the study (without the top node), while the second column ("across trials prefix column") shall contain prefixes to the concepts in Across Trials tree.
-Both column's values should end in `\`.
-If any value in either of the columns does not end in `\`, it will be implicitly added.
+The first column ("study prefix column") shall contain prefixes to concepts in the study (without the top node), while the second column ("across trials prefix column") shall contain prefixes to the concepts in Across Trials tree (as in database, without the `\Across Trials` prefix.
+Both column's values should end and start with `\`.
+If any value in either of the columns does not end or start with `\`, it will be implicitly added.

 ## Behavior